The Family Of Alleged Texas School Shooting Suspect, Dimitrios Pagourtzis, Has Issued A Public Statement

 “We are as shocked and confused as anyone else by these events that occurred.
 We are gratified by the public comments made by other Santa Fe High School students that show Dimitri as we know him: a smart, quiet, sweet boy.”

-Pagourtzis was very much apart of his community.
-He was on the honor roll, he played football and was a participating member with his family at a Greek Orthodox Church.
-He had no criminal record and his behavior had warranted any red flags from teachers and students alike.
+Pagourtzis was very much a part of his community.
+He was on the honor roll, he played football and was a participating member with his family at a Greek Orthodox church.
+He had no criminal record, and his behavior had not warranted any red flags from teachers and students alike.

-Since the shooting, the names of the fallen victims has been made public.
-The students were: Kimberly Vaughan, Shana Fisher, Angelique Ramirez, Christian Riley Garcia, Jared Black, Sabika Sheikh, Christopher Jake Stone and Aaron Kyle McLeod.
+Since the shooting, the names of the fallen victims have been made public.
+The students were Kimberly Vaughan, Shana Fisher, Angelique Ramirez, Christian Riley Garcia, Jared Black, Sabika Sheikh, Christopher Jake Stone and Aaron Kyle McLeod.
 The two teachers were Glenda Perkins and Cynthia Tisdale.

-One of the victims, Shana Fisher, 16, was reportedly targeted because she had rejected the suspects advances to go out with him.
-He had once dated her best friend and therefore, she refused his invitations to the point where she “stood up [in class] and told Pagourtzis she wouldn’t go out with him”.
+One of the victims, Shana Fisher, 16, was reportedly targeted because she had rejected the suspect’s advances to go out with him.
+He had once dated her best friend and therefore, she refused his invitations to the point where she “stood up [in class] and told Pagourtzis she wouldn’t go out with him.”

 “She’s never going to walk through the front door again,” said her mother, Sadie Baze.

 One of the victims taken to the hospital with an injury was Santa Fe ISD Police Officer John Barnes, 49, who ran into the school in an attempt to subdue the shooter.
-Barnes was shot at gun-point range in the arm.
+Barnes was shot in the arm.

 “He was willing to give up his life to save as many children as possible,” Houston Police Chaplain Monty Montgomery said.

-At this time, the suspects family is cooperating with the police in their investigation as stated in their statement.
+At this time, the suspect’s family is cooperating with the police in their investigation as stated in their statement.

 “We share the public’s hunger for answers as to why this happened, and will await the outcome of the investigation before speaking about these events.
 We have been and will continue to cooperate with the authorities conducting the investigation.”

-Pagourtzis is being held without bail at Galveston County jail and is facing capital murder and aggravated assault on a public servant charges.
-According to his attorney, Robert Barfield, the gunman has not stated a plea and is apparently “not doing well”.
+Pagourtzis is being held without bail at Galveston County jail and is facing capital murder and aggravated assault charges.
+According to his attorney, Robert Barfield, the gunman has not stated a plea and is apparently “not doing well.”
 According to authorities, the suspect told them that he “did not shoot students he did like so he could have his story told.”

 If found guilty for his crimes, Pagourtzis will not get the death penalty.
-At most because he committed the crimes as a minor, Pagourtzis would only face life in prison, but he would have the possibility of parole after 40 years.
+At most, because he committed the crimes as a minor, Pagourtzis would only face life in prison, but he would have the possibility of parole after 40 years.